mhausmann/clm_qr_code/README.md

-How the integration with the API works.
+### How the integration with the API works. ###

 A user can provision a CLM Service by scanning a QR code from a website or menu.
 Once the user has scanned the QR code it will re-direct them to serv_prov.php?=[CLM_Service] the output will be written to service.php and the file will contain service=[CLM_Service].
-On the CLM PM a script named clm-qr.sh will be poling for the contents of service.php.
+On the CLM PM a script named clm-qr.sh will be polling for the contents of service.php.
 Once it finds that there is a new value through using curl it will then select one of the case statements that matches the corrosponding service.
 This will then call the clm-qr_apicall.sh and provision a new service.

-Pre requisites
+### Pre-requisites ###

 Install CLM SDK on CLM Platform Manager
 Instructions: https://communities.bmc.com/docs/DOC-30711
 *Suggest using sdk_install.gz to perform installation

-Instructions to setup integration
+### Instructions to setup integration ###

 1. Install CLM SDK on CLM Platform Manager